jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fck-strategy/index.md

 service that provides a constant review of your source code and applications, looking for vulnerabilities (allowing the development team to focus only on the development), as well as the tracking of the found weaknesses.
-The service leverages our Attack Surface Manager (ASM).
-ASM is a critical component of our value proposition.
-We know ASM is not yet a front-runner.
+The service leverages our Attack Resistance Management platform (ARM).
+ARM is a critical component of our value proposition.
+We know ARM is not yet a front-runner.
 We don’t know whether we are the number one or the second, but we work hard to make it better for you.